isaacST08/Data_Compression_Algorithm/docs-src/main.typ

     ( mono("0x64"), 4 ),
     ( mono("0x00"), 5 ),
     ( mono("0x56"), 1 )
-  )
+  ).
 $<eq:7_byte_chunk_1>
-when encoded back into a byte array, using this algorithm, we would get:
+When encoded back into a byte array, using this algorithm, we would get:
 $
   (
     mono("0b00011110"),